grz0zrg/fas/README.md

 *for every channels.*

 Server actions, packet identifier 4 :

+struct _synth_action {
+    // 0 : reload samples in the grains folder, should be followed by a synth settings change to pre-compute grains tables.
+    // 1 : note re-trigger (to reinitialize oscillators state on note-off, mostly used for Karplus-Strong)
+    // 2 : reload Faust generators, should be followed by a synth settings change
+    // 3 : reload Faust effects, should be followed by a synth settings change unsigned char type;
+};

 - At the moment, this just reload samples in the grains folder, this should be followed by a synth settings change to pre-compute grains tables.